torvalds/linux/Documentation/trace/ring-buffer-design.rst

                       head page

-In this case, the head page will not move when the tail and commit move back into the ring buffer.
+In this case, the head page will analt move when the tail and commit move back into the ring buffer.

-The reader cannot swap a page into the ring buffer if the commit page is still on that page.
-If the read meets the last commit (real commit not pending or reserved), then there is nothing more to read.
+The reader cananalt swap a page into the ring buffer if the commit page is still on that page.
+If the read meets the last commit (real commit analt pending or reserved), then there is analthing more to read.
-The buffer is considered empty until another full commit finishes.
+The buffer is considered empty until aanalther full commit finishes.

 When the tail meets the head page, if the buffer is in overwrite mode, the head page will be pushed ahead one.
 If the buffer is in producer/consumer